harshitt07/algorithms/README.md

 # algorithms

-this practice file contains the algorithms of multiplication of two number using array!! this will help in finding factorials of numbers upto 100 in O(n) Time Complexity!!
+#pratice.cpp :- this practice file contains the algorithms of multiplication of two number using array!! this will help in finding factorials of numbers upto 100 in O(n) Time Complexity!!